Cleaners are not plumbers.

-Increasingly there is a tendency by commercial building owners and managers to require their cleaning contractors to undertake work tasks that are legally plumbing.
-Cleaners undertaking plumbing tasks are quite simply breaking a number of laws as are their employers and supervisors.
+A phone call I received last week from a cleaner asking me are cleaners able to legally undertake plumbing work alerted me to the pressures many cleaning contractors face from unscrupulous building owners and property managers.
+Increasingly there is a tendency by commercial building owners and their property managers to require their cleaning contractors to undertake work tasks that are legally plumbing.
+Cleaners undertaking plumbing tasks are quite merely breaking several laws as are their employers and supervisors.

 The most common plumbing tasks that cleaners who are untrained, unskilled and unlicensed appear to be being required to undertake as part of their cleaning duties are: